johntruman/welding_controller/README.md

 <h3>Changing the direction of travel</h3>
 If the direction of travel is the opposite of what is on the LCD, it can be changed easily.
 Flip the SW5 switch on the servo driver.
-The SW5 switch controls the spin direction of the servo.

 <h3>BOM</h3>
 1. LCD (128x64B), 1pc, <br>